AlxcNL/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 - ***Permissions*** are granted to roles, not directly to users.

 This approach simplifies management: instead of configuring privileges for each user separately, you manage them at the role level.
 When a user’s responsibilities change, you only need to update their role membership.
 RBAC can be applied in a way that supports the principle of **least privilege**, by carefully defining roles so that users receive only the access they need to perform their job.

+### RBAC in PostgreSQL

+In PostgreSQL, RBAC is implemented with database roles and privileges:

+- **Group roles** represent responsibilities.
+Grant privileges to these roles on schemas, tables, sequences and functions.
+- **Login roles** are principals that connect to the database.
+Assign them to the appropriate group roles; application processes authenticate to PostgreSQL using these principals.
+- **Privileges are granted to group-roles** Login roles inherit the necessary rights via group-role membership.
+- **End-user authorization** remains in the application and/or via **Row-Level Security (RLS)**; database roles are not one-to-one to app users.

 ### Planning access rights